 Harry is particularly interested in the Wychwood Forest Trust's educational role with young people from both rural areas and towns, and in working with local residents and landowners to promote better ways of managing their land.

 Robert farms a 650 acre mixed organic farm in Freeland.
 The Wychwood Forest Trust was instrumental in assisting his first Countryside Stewardship application, leading on to the current Whole Farm HLS.
 Robert would like to share the experience he has gained over the years with the Wychwood project.
 With a love of the countryside and nature, he is keen to promote the benefits to wildlife achieved by linking fragmented habitats by means of wildlife corridors.

-Henry Astor has recently been recruited as a trustee of the Wychwood Forest Trust.
-Five years ago Henry returned to his farm near Milton-under-Wychwood where he was born and raised.
+Some years ago, Henry returned to his farm near Milton-under-Wychwood where he was born and raised.
 He is passionate about preserving the countryside and the history and heritage of the Wychwood forest area.
 He is currently focused on working with landowners to restore sections of the Evenlode river.
 He is also interested in connecting children to the Wychwood forest and helping them appreciate the wonderful aspects of their environment.

 Roger spent most of his career in the international biosciences business where he has held director level positions in sales, marketing and human resources.
 On retirement, he studied environmental conservation at Oxford and has since been a trustee and reserve warden for the local Wildlife Trust (BBOWT), and trustee and Vice Chairman of the Chiltern Society.
 Now living in Witney, Roger is keen to support the Wychwood Forest Trust's commitment to the local natural environment.